October 23, 2020

 - Virtual personal training and wellness coaching.

 - Weekly game show streamed on the channel with resident participation.

 Resident Care Services:

-- Screening and follow up form for all residents returning back to their homes after travel
+- Screening and follow up form is required for all residents returning back to their homes after out-of-state travel.

 Thank you for your cooperation.